asselstine/simple-dapp/README.md

 touch build/index.html
 ```

-Let's add a simple interface to the `index.html` file.
-For simplicity we're going to simply download the minimized assets from Github for Truffle and Web3:
+Let's add an interface to the `index.html` file.
+For simplicity we're going to download the minimized assets from Github for Truffle and Web3:

 ```html
 <!DOCTYPE html>